KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/answers_to_stackoverflow_top_rust_programming_questions_explained.md

 - A compiler warning occurs when greet does not want to call the destructor, resulting in memory being available twice.
 - To retain access to name, we must use a reference which provides read-only access to string.

-### Difference Between String Types
+### ⭐⭐⭐Difference Between String Types

 - The difference between Rust's `String` type and its `str` type lies in their ownership and mutability.
 - Ownership of `String` can be transferred while that of `str` cannot be transferred.
 - Mutability can be changed for `String`, but not for `str`.

-## [0:17:32](t=1052s) Differences Between Rust String Type and Its Stir Type
+## [0:17:32](t=1052s) Differences Between Rust String Type and Its Str Type

 Section Overview: The speaker discusses why it's difficult to understand the differences between Rust's String type and its stir type.
 They explain that understanding these differences requires knowledge about Rust.

 ### Understanding Differences Between String Types

-- Understanding differences between Rust's String type and its stir type requires knowledge about Rust.
+- Understanding differences between Rust's String type and its str type requires knowledge about Rust.
 - Ownership can be transferred for String but not str.
 - Mutability can be changed for String but not str.